danman01/ebook-book-template/chapter06-streaming.md

 ## Processing Models

-** Please elaborate with the pros / cons of each of these models because this can impact performance and complexity.
-Also, please add a note describing the value of algorithms that are idempotent, because within streaming concepts this is HUGE to understand.**

 Spark Streaming itself supports commonly understood semantics for the processing of items in a data stream.
 These semantics ensure that the system is delivering dependable results, even in the event of individual node failures.
 Items in the stream are understood to be processed in one of the following ways:

 * *At most once*: Each item will either be processed once or not at all;